 I’ve worked with many car chasing collies, and in most individuals, there is a history of either:

-- A one-off event in which a loud, looming vehicle drove by very quickly and loudly when the collie was still young, potentially causing one-trial learning.
+- A one-off event in which they experienced a loud, looming vehicle passing quickly when the collie was still young, potentially causing one-trial learning.

-- A puppy was walked next to busy roads, often to “socialise” them to traffic, and were completely overwhelmed.
+- Puppies are walked next to busy roads, often to “socialise” them to traffic, and are completely overwhelmed, causing ongoing fear.

-- Occasionally a collie will start to car chase during adolescence, often coinciding with a fear period, or development of a musculoskeletal issue
+- Collies may start to car chase during adolescence, often coinciding with a fear period, or development of a musculoskeletal issue

-Research looking at temperament traits of different dog breeds consistently show Border Collies scoring higher for sensitivity to novelty, impulsivity and negative activation compared to many other breeds (Hammond et al., 2022).
+Many collies that car chase initially displayed fearful behaviour towards traffic prior to the development of lunging at vehicles, but this isn’t always noticed by owners, depending on their understanding of dog body language.
+Inadequate socialisation (including overwhelming dogs by causing fear responses during “socialisation”) during early developmental stages may result in behavioural issues in sensitive and highly responsive breeds such as border collies (Marin et. al., 2026).
+Research looking at temperament traits of different dog breeds consistently show border collies scoring higher for sensitivity to novelty, impulsivity and negative activation compared to many other breeds (Hammond et al., 2022; Cooper et. al., 2025).
 Clinically this displays as heightened vigilance, reactivity to sudden environmental changes, rapid increases in arousal, and slower return to baseline arousal.

 Many working collies are fearful of sheep during initial exposure, particularly when livestock stand still, stamp or attempt to butt the dog.
 Dogs that ran away under pressure were useless when working with sheep so would not have been bred from.
 This has resulted in a population-level tendency to stand their ground under pressure.
 In modern environments, this predisposition may generalise to traffic contexts, where standing ground replaces avoidance.